tsackton/taelgarverse/docs/campaigns/great-library-campaign/session-notes/great-library-session-notes-arc-4.md

 name: Chronicles of the Quest to Defeat the Cursed Cold
 title: Chronicles of the Quest to Defeat the Cursed Cold
 ---
-# The Chronicles of the Quest to Defeat the Cursed Cold
+# Chronicles of the Quest to Defeat the Cursed Cold

 Fresh off their victory over the hag Morgana Stoneclaw, the party, now calling themselves the [Silver Tempests](<../../../people/pcs/silver-tempests/silver-tempests.md>), finds themselves facing some of the more terrible monsters of the land.
 While returning to [Voltara](<../../../gazetteer/northwest-coast/northern-provinces/voltara/voltara.md>), they learn a black [dragon](<../../../creatures/species/dragons.md>) is disrupting the [Northern Provinces](<../../../gazetteer/northwest-coast/northern-provinces/northern-provinces.md>), causing conflict between the [~Voltara East Border Fort~](<../../../gazetteer/northwest-coast/northern-provinces/voltara-east-border-fort.md>) and a local bullywug population.
 Proving their growing power, the [Silver Tempests](<../../../people/pcs/silver-tempests/silver-tempests.md>) kill the dragon, Nymthrax, and loot the riches of its lair.
 Returning to [Voltara](<../../../gazetteer/northwest-coast/northern-provinces/voltara/voltara.md>), they leave to explore the ruins far beneath [Goldpeak Mountain](<../../../gazetteer/northwest-coast/fiamatara-mountains/goldpeak-mountain.md>), (re)uniting with some Chardonian explorers and finding the lair of a beholder, Vilaxes.
 Defeating the beholder, the [Silver Tempests](<../../../people/pcs/silver-tempests/silver-tempests.md>) return to [Voltara](<../../../gazetteer/northwest-coast/northern-provinces/voltara/voltara.md>), extremely wealthy and in need a long break, during which [Brelith](<../../../people/pcs/silver-tempests/brelith.md>) opens a restaurant and retires.
 Their break is interrupted, however, by the arrival of [Mabist](<../../../people/pcs/silver-tempests/mabist.md>) with the news that Dinia has been captured by the Havoc Host.
 The [Silver Tempests](<../../../people/pcs/silver-tempests/silver-tempests.md>) ride forth in anger, freeing Dinia from the control of an aboleth, Ithu’rax, near the village of [Suwi](<../../../gazetteer/northwest-coast/suwi.md>).